"Courage & Confidence" | St Madeleine Sophie Barat

 Examination Board: AQA

-At Sacred Heart, French and Spanish are offered as FULL A-LEVEL qualifications studied over two years.
-The AS level course is NOT offered.
+At Sacred Heart French and Spanish are offered as FULL A-LEVEL qualifications studied over two years.
+The new course AS level is NOT offered.

 3.1.1 Aspects of French-speaking society: current trends